PerpetualCreativity/fire/README.md

 # my fedora bootc config

-**TODO**: setup restart policies for containers, automate build + push of image
+**TODO**: setup restart policies for containers, fix bootc container lint warnings

 This is for my Raspberry Pi 4.
-To install, build the Containerfile in this repo and then [install](#installing) the resulting image.

 Things this bootable container has:
 - Fedora 41 (might change soon)